AlanMorel/resaic/README.md

 # Resia

 ## Project setup

+Install the required dependencies at the root of the project:
 ```
 npm install
 ```

-Create a `.env` file at the root of the project.
+Create a `.env` file, also at the root of the project.
 Here are example settings:
 ```
 PORT=8000
 NODE_ENV=development